msypniewski511/MERN-BACKBONE/.github/ISSUE_TEMPLATE/issue_template.md

 name: Tracking issue
 about: Use this template for tracking new features.
 title: "[DATE]: [FEATURE NAME]"
-labels: User Relation: Feature, Type: Enhancement
+labels: "User Relation: Feature", "Type: Enhancement"
 assignees: octocat
 ---